slimer37/slimer37.github.io/upcoming.markdown

 ---
 layout: page
-title: Current Projects
+title: Projects
 permalink: /upcoming/
 ---

-All the games I'll be working on long-term.
+All the games I'll be working on long-term or have worked on.

 ### Unnamed Store Game